This is my review of the best basketball referee shoes in 2021.

 Useful Tips and Resources

 After putting in a few days’ work, your shoes will be in need of some refreshing.
 A few miles per game adds up to some sweaty feet, which then leads to sweaty shoes.
 If you take care of your shoes, they will take care of you.
-This article from Asics addresses how to clean running shoes, which is essentially for referees.
+This article from Adidas shows how to clean shoes, which is essentially for referees.

 You want to get the most from your shoes, especially as a referee.
 Durability is incredibly important when choosing your footwear.
 However, sometimes your shoes need extra help.
 This slideshow from Shape magazine offers some great tips on how to increase your shoe’s lifespan, including buying two pairs and rotating them.